 The Chocoa Conference is organised in collaboration with the Royal Tropical Institute and will take place in the Beurs van Berlage.
 This historical building, located in the heart of Amsterdam, was originally used as a commodity exchange center.

 De Beurs van Berlage | Damrak 243 | 1012 ZJ Amsterdam

-To receive updates on the speakers as they are being confirmed, click here: firstname.lastname@example.org
+To receive updates on the speakers as they are being confirmed, email us firstname.lastname@example.org

 Market differentiation: The missing middle in the cocoa sector

-Niche markets and mainstream have always coexisted in the cocoa sector.
+Niche markets and mainstream markets have always coexisted in the cocoa sector.
 Is there anything in between?
 What does a mid-market in cocoa and chocolate look like?
 What impact could it have on the development of higher prices for cocoa products, allowing better livelihoods for cocoa producers?
-The third Chocoa Conference will discuss the potential and challenges of market differentiation on quality and sustainability, thereby exploring the potential of the mid-market.

 14.00 The consumer at the helm?